 In my two previous posts on 'Mobile First Index' I have covered its crucial points in detail.
-This is the third installment on the topic that will take Google's purview in the consideration.
+This is the third installment on the topic that will consider Google's purview.

 Google's Product Manager Doantam Phan confirmed that the update has already entered the testing phase within the mobile search results.